 Luckily for us, ever since the first days of Windows XP, there were people who managed to get around this limitation by editing a file on the XP machine, and making some registry changes.
 When Windows XP SP2 came out, the patched file got overwritten by the new version of the file, and so was the case in Windows XP SP3.

 Now, there’s a new version of the patched file available for you to use.
 Actually, this is not really a news item, it’s just something I came across and decided to write about because I recently got some questions about this issue from a couple of readers.

-1.Download the patch file, registry file and instructions.
+First, download the patched file, registry file and instructions.

 The patched file is termsrv.dll version 5.1.2600.5512 which was updated when installing Windows XP Sp3.

-2. Go to the C:\Windows\system32\dllcache directory and rename the file termsrv.dll to termsrv.dll.bak.
+1. Go to C:\Windows\system32\dllcache and rename the termsrv.dll to termsrv.dll.bak.

-Copying the new SP3 patched termsrv.dll to the \Windows\System32 folder.
-(Image: Daniel Petri)
+3. Copy the new SP3 patched termsrv.dll to \Windows\System32 folder.

-6. Now you should be able to connect with more than one concurrent Remote Desktop session.
+6. Now try to connect with more than one Remote Desktop session.

 Note: if you are currently using Terminal Services, you would have to start windows in safe mode before you can overwrite the termsrv.dll file.